The Coalition for the Sahel

-The Coalition for the Sahel was announced during the Pau Summit of 13 January 2020, by the Heads of State of France, Burkina Faso, Chad, Mali, Mauritania and Niger, in the presence of the United Nations Secretary-General, the President of the European Council, the European Union High Representative, the Chairperson of the African Union Commission and the Secretary General of La Francophonie.
+The Coalition for the Sahel was announced at the Pau Summit on 13 January 2020 by the Heads of State of Burkina Faso, Chad, France, Mali, Mauritania and Niger, in the presence of the United Nations Secretary-General, the President of the European Council, the European Union High Representative, the Chairperson of the African Union Commission and the Secretary General of La Francophonie.

 The seriousness of the crisis in the Sahel, the urgent need to act and the scale of the needs required a stronger, more inclusive response.
 This is the goal of the Coalition for the Sahel.
-The creation of the Coalition of the Sahel, which had long been called for by the G5 Sahel, is a strong sign of solidarity with the Sahel States.
+The creation of this Coalition, which had long been called for by the G5 Sahel, is a strong sign of solidarity with the Sahel States.

 It enhances the visibility of the international engagement and is a guarantee of long-term support.
 It increases and optimizes this international support, facilitating exchanges and interactions, and thereby the establishment of a common approach.

 The goal is also to address all the causes of the crisis.
 The solution is not just security: efforts must be made as regards redeploying government administrations and services, as well as development needs.

 The International Coalition for the Sahel promotes a comprehensive approach at regional level including all levers and actors involved in the Sahel, whether they be military, security, political or development actors, but does not replace existing decision-making processes.

 The Coalition also helps facilitate full access for humanitarian aid and ensure that international humanitarian law is observed.

 "[…] this joint action is aimed at protecting civilians, defending the sovereignty of the G5 Sahel states […], preventing the terrorist threat from spreading into bordering countries – the goal being to restore stability, the essential precondition for development.” "